Appearance Calendar & Lecture Programs

 Continuing Ed

--style classes. - Coordination of group trips to research sites in Harrisburg, Washington, and Salt Lake City is also available.
+-style classes. - Coordination of group trips to research sites in Philadelphia, Harrisburg, Washington, and Salt Lake City is also available.

 - If possible, please contact me well in advance to book dates.